Impala Performance Update: Now Reaching DBMS-Class Speed

 Planned new enterprise features are materializing rapidly and according to plan — including the addition of fine-grained, role-based authorization, user-defined functions (UDFs), cost-based optimization, and pre-built analytic functions.

-In this update, you’ll read about some exciting performance results (based on TPC-DS) that not only prove out Impala’s continuing superiority over the latest releases of Hive (0.12) for interactive queries, but also query performance across open Hadoop data faster than that of a leading proprietary analytic DBMS across data in its native columnar data store.
+In this update, you’ll read about some exciting performance results (based on an open decision-support benchmark derived from TPC-DS) that not only prove out Impala’s continuing superiority over the latest releases of Hive (0.12) for interactive queries, but also query performance across open Hadoop data faster than that of a leading proprietary analytic DBMS across data in its native columnar data store.
 (Yes, you read that right!)

 Thus far, we consider this milestone the best evidence yet that Impala is unique in its ability to surpass the performance of all SQL-on-Hadoop alternatives, while delivering the value propositions of Hadoop (fractional cost, unlimited scalability, unmatched flexibility) — a combination that the creators of those alternatives (including remote-query approaches and siloed DBMS/Hadoop hybrids) can never hope to achieve.